Ashenafi21KG/Ashenafi21KG/README.md

 #My best quote

-One of my best quotes is:
+If you dream big and work hard every thing is achievable saying this one of my best quotes is:
 >"Nothing is impossible except the word impossible on a dictionary"